Sub-shot-noise interferometry with two-mode quantum states: Our model

 We also denote ${N=\ev{\hat{N}_{a_1}+\hat{N}_{a_2}}=\ev{\hat{N}_{b_1}+\hat{N}_{b_2}}}$ the average number of particles in the initial state.
 In the case of a twin Fock state $\ket{n,n}$, we simply have $N=2n$, whereas for a two-mode squeezed state $N = 2 \sinh^2(r)$, i.e. twice the average number of particles per mode.
 The mean number of detected particles therefore is $\eta N$.

 The operator $\hat{U}$ provides the expansion of $\hat{D}$ in terms of the input modes:

 Therefore, whatever the phase $\phi$ and the quantum efficiency $\eta$, a twin Fock state placed at the input of the interferometer yields a vanishing expectation value for $\hat{D}$.
 Due to linearity, the same is true for two-mode squeezed states.
 This means that $\hat{D}$ itself is not a suitable observable to recover information about the phase $\phi$ with those states.
-However, following previous authors \cite{hollandInterferometricDetectionOptical1993,bouyerHeisenberglimitedSpectroscopyDegenerate1997}, one can study $\hat{D}^2$ which characterizes the width of these distributions.
-Indeed, one can derive \cite{supplemental}:
+However one can study $\hat{D}^2$ which characterizes the width of these distributions.